Badenweiler: Main Roman temple and St. Paul's church

 The site where the present Protestant St. Paul's church is standing is a historic site that was a religious place of worship already in Roman times.
 The Romans built here in the year AD 145 a large podium temple of which very little remains.
 The temple stood on a "pile structure".
 The temple builders drove sharpened oak piles into the loamy soil to secure the ground for this heavy building.
 The temple was Gallo-Roman with a classic-Italic main front placed on a monumental podium.
 On the ruins of the Roman temple a Christian church was built in the twelfth century.
 The church was in a bad state when it was demolished in 1892 and rebuilt as a Neo-Romanesque building between 1893 and 1898.
 In the course of the digging Roman walls and wall fragments of preceding church buildings were discovered and included in the construction of the new church.
 In the previous church's tower six 14th-century frescoes were discovered which are now in the choir of the present church.
 They show a so-called Dance of the Dead where living and dead meet.
 Three skeletons are bearing the inscription: "We were what you are, what we are you shall be."
 This is addressed to three living (a child, a middle-aged man and an old man) whose garments are corresponding to the fashion of the rich in the 14th century.

 Personalities

 The Russian writer Anton Chekhov died there on 15 July (o.s.
 2 July) 1904.
 From Badenweiler, Chekhov wrote outwardly jovial letters to his sister Masha describing the food and surroundings.
 Badenweiler became one of Chekhov's hometown Taganrog's sister cities in 2002.

 The American poet, novelist, and journalist Stephen Crane died there on 15 June 1900 of tuberculosis.

 Ephraim Moses Lilien (1874–1925) was an art nouveau illustrator and print-maker particularly noted for his art on Jewish and Zionist themes.
 He is sometimes called the "first Zionist artist."

 The musicologist Wolfgang Alexander Thomas-San-Galli was born in Badenweiler in 1875.

-The wife of the first prime minister of India Jawaharlal Nehru, Kamla Nehru was treated here for tuberculosis.
+The wife of the first prime minister of India Jawaharlal Nehru, Kamala Nehru was treated here for tuberculosis.
 Jawaharlal Nehru spent many days by his wife's side in Badenweiler to attend to her.

+The Yiddish poet and memoirist Daniel Charney was treated there for tuberculosis.
+He claims to have stayed in the same room in Badenweiler that Chekhov died in.
+He also describes being treated by the same doctor there who had treated both Chekhov and the famous Yiddish writer Sholem Aleichem.